Updated March 17, 2023

 - Signal Processing

-There are few technical questions which need to be known while working with Matlab :
+There are a few technical questions that need to be known while working with Matlab:

 Q1.
 Difference between M-file and MEX files.

-MEX file: These are C and C++ files which are linked directly to MATLAB at the time of run time.
-MEX files have the capacity to crash MATLAB application, so that needs to be handled carefully.
+- MEX file: These are C and C++ files that are linked directly to Matlab at the time of run time.
+MEX files have the capacity to crash the MATLAB applications, so that needs to be handled carefully.